- Search The Registry

 *Bernard Lafayette was born on this date in 1940.
 He is a Black activist and organizer.

-In late 1964, the board of Southern Christian Leadership Conference (SCLC) decided to join the ongoing Alabama Project and chose Selma as the focal point to gain voting rights for African Americans.
+In late 1964, the Southern Christian Leadership Conference (SCLC) board decided to join the ongoing Alabama Project and chose Selma as the focal point to gain voting rights for African Americans.
 In early 1965, they organized a series of public demonstrations that finally, with the march from Selma to Montgomery initiated by Bevel, put enough pressure on the federal government to take action and gave enough support to President Lyndon to demand the drafting and passage of the Voting Rights Act of 1965.
 Lafayette went on to work on the 1966 Chicago Open Housing Movement.
 He later became ordained as a Baptist minister and served as president of the American Baptist Theological Seminary.
 He was married to Kate Bulls Lafayette in 1969.
 They had two children together, Bernard and James.